What is this for?

 • Details about your business including turnover, number of employees, which sector you operate in and any relevant reference numbers (such as VAT ref, Companies House ref, Unique Taxpayer Ref etc).

-• Details of your project including how it will contribute to one of the two themes mentioned above, location of the project, whether the project requires planning permission, associated costs, expected start and end dates etc. - If you have already drafted a detailed project plan you will be able to upload a digital copy of this as part of the application process (Nb. the upload is limited to one single document).
+• Details of your project including how it will contribute to one of the two themes mentioned above, location of the project, whether the project requires planning permission, associated costs, expected start and end dates etc.

 • Competitive quotes for any works being undertaken, preferably from local suppliers/contractors where possible (nb. your chosen contractor/supplier cannot be linked to you or your business).